 Apple, Google and Samsung Pay all allow consumers limitless contactless spending, providing convenience for shoppers.
 If merchants don't keep up with mobile contactless payments, customers may opt to shop elsewhere.

-They use a method called tokenisation to safeguard bank information.
+A common way to pay, Apple and Google Wallet (nee Google Pay) use a method called tokenisation to safeguard bank information.
 A consumer can either take a picture of their credit card and load it onto their iPhone or Android phone or enter their card details in manually.